wvsu-cict-code/cict-online/src/pages/blog/2019-10-30-teacher-training-for-digital-e-tools-debrief.md

 ---
 We would like to thank all the organizers, trainers, and, just as important, you, the hero teacher who always aspires to inspire our future generation!
 Your participation is greatly appreciated, and we hope to see more of you in our future trainings.

-Below are the resources that we prepared for you and you are free to share them with your fellow teachers as well who were not able to attend.
+You can [download](https://github.com/wvsu-cict-code/cict-online/raw/master/src/downloads/edu-training-resources.zip) the resources that we prepared for you and you are free to share them with your fellow teachers as well who were not able to attend.

+# Topics

 ## Part I: Digital Animation and Publication